-Exploration: toy problem with a nonlinear SVM Proceed as with the linear SVM, but now running svm2train.m with appropriate arguments.
+Exploration: toy problem with a nonlinear SVM See file lab10_kersvm.m.
+Proceed as with the linear SVM, but now running svm2train.m with appropriate arguments.
 What is the effect on the discrimination boundary and the SVs of varying the value of C?
 How about the value of the kernel hyperparameter (q, σ) ?
 Determine the best hyperparameter values (C, q) or (C, σ) by using cross-validation.